HenrikSamuelsson/reading-the-passionate-programmer/README.md

 ### Exercise 16: Act on Practice, Practice, Practice

 Solve a problem for example from [Advent of Code](https://adventofcode.com/) or the [Coding Dojo](https://codingdojo.org/).

+## Tip 17: The Way That You Do It

+Developing software is a process and some ways of developing software have been proven better than others.
+Fortunately many different methodologies have been have already been developed that have been proven to work well.
+Our work as developers will become easier in the long run if taking the effort to learn and follow one of these methodologies.

+### Exercise 17: Act on The Way That You Do It

+DevOps can be considered a software metrology, will read the books[Accelerate DevOps with GitHub](https://www.packtpub.com/product/accelerate-devops-with-github/9781801813358) and [Automating DevOps with GitLab CI/CD Pipelines](https://www.packtpub.com/product/automating-devops-with-gitlab-cicd-pipelines/9781803233000).

+Shall while reading get hands on and apply some of the concepts, to improve upon my knowledge in this area.
+Hope to learn about the differences between GitHub and GitLab to be able to choose what platform to go for as default for new projects.